dfinity/internet-identity/docs/vc-spec.md

 ```

 `GetCredentialRequest` should contain the same parameters as `PrepareCredentialRequest`, plus the
-prepared JWT-credential returned by `prepare_credential`, if any.
+`prepared_context`-value  returned by `prepare_credential`, if any.
 The issuer performs the same checks as during the `prepare_credential`-call,
-plus verify that the JWT-credential is consistent with the other parameters.
+plus verify that `prepared_context` is consistent with the other parameters.

 Upon successful checks, issuer returns the signed credential in JWS-format.

-##  Relying Party API (Window Post Message Interface)
+##  Identity Provider API

+This section describes the _Window Post Message_-interface implemented by the identity provider (Internet Idenity).
+This interface is used by a Relying Party during attribute sharing flow (cf. [flow description](https://github.com/dfinity/wg-identity-authentication/blob/main/topics/attribute-sharing.md))

 ### 1: Load II in a new window